Dr Greger’s Daily Dozen Checklist

 Image Credit: AdobeStock

-Dr Michael Greger’s fantastic book, ‘How Not to Die,’ offers some great (and simple) suggestions for a healthy, balanced plant-based diet.
+Dr Michael Greger’s book ‘How Not to Die’ offers some great (and simple) suggestions for a healthy, balanced plant-based diet.

 The book includes his nutrition framework, the Daily Dozen, which is a list of essential plant foods you should eat every day for optimum health and well-being.
 He also recommends serving sizes for each food, making it easier to ensure you’re eating the right amounts.